 - Peer review

-- Data acquisition and laboratory tools; data management, sharing and ownership
+- Data acquisition and management, data sharing and ownership

 - Research misconduct and policies for handling misconduct

 - The scientist as a responsible member of society, contemporary ethical issues in biomedical research, and the environmental and societal impacts of scientific research.